Chorale-Corpus/Goudimel_C/README.md

 - transposition level

 The original is almost entirely expressed in the json, with the exception of elements unsupported by tiny notation:
-- Final notes are usual double the length.
+- Final notes are usually double the length.
   - Here we add a fermata.
   - Alternatives include doubling the length on rendering.
-- This range of clefs is not supported.
+- This range of clefs is not supported in tiny notation.
 They are added from data in the json.
 - Time signature symbol.
 Tiny notation supports the concept of `2/2` but the symbol is added later.

 "Modern" means
 - still open score (though with a script provided to adapt to short score)
 - modern part names: SATB
 - modern clefs: treble, treble, treble8, bass
-- tenor cantus firmus moved to the top
+- tenor cantus firmus moved to the top-most part (now named "S")
 - halved note values
 - transposed to keys match up with the harmonic analyses on [When in Rome](https://github.com/MarkGotham/When-in-Rome/tree/master/Corpus/Early_Choral/Goudimel%2C_Claude/Psalmes)